CryptoExperts/whibox_contest_submission_server/README.md

 > make stack-deploy-prod
 > # Wait for the web service and check that it started properly (using docker logs -f)
 > # Connect to http://<your host name>:5000 or https://<your host name>:5443
+> # If this does not work, try the section on port forwarding
 ~~~

 ### Running the server in Developement mode (TLDR version)